- Law Clerk to the Honorable Stephen A. Higginson, United States Court of Appeals for the Fifth Circuit

-Chloé is a Board Member and Committee Chair for the Younger Lawyers Division of the Federal Bar Association's New Orleans Chapter.
-She is also the President for the Tulane Law Review Alumni Association.
+Chloé is a Board Member and Committee Chair for the Younger Lawyers Division of the Federal Bar Association's New Orleans Chapter, and she serves as the President of the Tulane Law Review Alumni Association.
 Chloé also maintains a strong pro bono practice, representing indigent and pro se litigants in federal court and providing appellate consulting to non-profit and public interest organizations.